Kostiantyn Doroshenko: Opinions and Estimates

-K. Doroshenko emphasized that Ukrainian art has its own peculiarities and is very different from Russian art, which is "overgrown with cynicism".
-In a dialogue with Marat Gelman, he expressed thoughts about the exhibition by Illya Chichkan: New «Psychodarwinism».
-The Ukrainian artist took it as a basis famous paintings of the Tretyakov Gallery grotesquely depicting the main characters in the form of monkeys.
-Analyzing the artist's blasphemous gesture Doroshenko remarked: "Imperial totalitarian society puts art on a pedestal as something that rises above life and directs it… « Psychodarwinism» - a proposal to abandon elitism and hierarchies".
+Doroshenko emphasized that Ukrainian art has its own peculiarities and is very different from Russian art, which is "overgrown with cynicism".
+In a dialogue with Marat Gelman, he expressed thoughts about the exhibition by Illya Chichkan; New Psychodarwinism.
+The Ukrainian artist made it depicting famous paintings of the Tretyakov Gallery, depicting the main characters in the form of monkeys.
+Analyzing the artist's gesture, Doroshenko remarked: "Imperial totalitarian society puts art on a pedestal as something that rises above life and directs it… Psychodarwinism; a proposal to abandon elitism and hierarchies".

-In an interview with Voice of America K. Doroshenko said: "Today we see that Ukrainian culture speaks to the world in a modern language, not just offering embroidered shirts and dumplings, according to a template created for it under Stalin ...
+In an interview with Voice of America Doroshenko said: "Today we see that Ukrainian culture speaks to the world in a modern language, not just offering embroidered shirts and dumplings, according to a template created for it under Stalin ...
 Why did the Russians abandon democracy?
 Why does the idea of freedom not matter to them, unlike the Ukrainians? ..
 The Russians sold their will for a cutlet."

-With the beginning of the Russo-Ukrainian War in 2022, the publicist's has aimed at dispelling fakes and condemning modern neo-Nazism: "Russian world is not just a heresy.
+With the beginning of the Russo-Ukrainian War in 2022, the publicist has aimed at condemning modern neo-Nazism: "Russian world is not just a heresy.
 It is a neo-Nazi ideology: it has a specific totalitarian leader, it incorporates and uses chauvinistic, fascist, racist, xenophobic ideas in its rhetoric and politics.
 Its goal is the same as that of Hitler's National Socialist teachings… This ideology must be condemned by the world community and legally banned as neo-Nazi, totalitarian and extremist."

-During the war, Konstantin remains in his native city of Kyiv and supports talented artists who create and protect the cultural heritage of Ukraine.
+During the war, Konstantin has remained in his native city of Kyiv and supports artists who create and protect the cultural heritage of Ukraine.